contracourse/blogpage/content/docs/bart.md

 ![QQ-Plot](https://raw.githubusercontent.com/contracourse/blogpage/16e435c51f0931e54363c456a474fb7952860670/static/images/check_bart_error_assumptions.svg)

-The next plots show how well our model performs.
-We can provide a predictive range of 95% for each data point with an accuracy rate of approximately 90%.
+The next plots show how well our model performs in-sample and out-of-sample.

+Bayesian statistics uses Credible intervals instead of Confidence intervals.
+Credible intervals provide a range of values where we can be certain that the true parameter lies within, given the available data and the assumptions of the model.
+The width of a credible interval reflects the amount of uncertainty in the prediction, with wider intervals indicating higher uncertainty.
+We can manually adjust the interval (default is 95%), a low interval means a wider grey bar of the uncertainty in the predictor.
+The out of sample chart is more important since it gives us an impression how well the model performs on the testing data.
+For the out-of-sample chart we can now provide a predictive range of each data point which is about 96% accurate given a 95% preditive interval.

-Additionally, we have the capability to calculate the RMSE and other metrics on the test set.
-It should be noted that the prediction intervals have a larger interval as compared to credible intervals since they take into account the uncertainty arising from the error term.
-The prediction interval tells us about the precision of our individual predictions, a credible interval gives us information about the likely range of true parameter values.
+The Prediction intervals are drawn from the posterior distribution of the MCMC process described earlier, they are wider than the Credible intervals since they reflecting the uncertainty of the error term.
+Prediction interval tells us about the precision of our individual predictions, a Credible interval gives us information about the likely range of true parameter values.

 ![plot-y vs y-hat](https://raw.githubusercontent.com/contracourse/blogpage/16e435c51f0931e54363c456a474fb7952860670/static/images/plot_y_vs_yhat_2.svg)

-Lastly, we can look at the most important variables in our model.
-The unemployment rate seems to be the most important followed with
+## Conclusion

+Overall, BART is an interesting algorithm with some unique capabilities, but their suitability will depend on the complexity of the dataset and the task at hand.
+Sometimes a Bayesian approach is preferred since it does not find the single best value, rather a range of possible values determined by the posterior distribution. <br>

+BART can be compared to gradient algorithms like XGBoost or Catboost.
+BART may be more appropriate when dealing with complex nonlinear relationships, while XGBoost may be better suited for simpler problems where speed and scalability are important.

 <!-- ```